tajiknomi/Browsers_MasterKey_Extractor/README.md

 ## 1) Extract Master Keys
-This module is writted in C++; when run on the target machine, It which extract the "Master key" which is used to encrypt the browsers data.
+This module is writted in C++; when run on the target machine, It which extract the "Master key" (used to encrypt the browsers data) and "important files".

 ## 2) Decrypt data
 A python module to decrypt the encrypted data using master key (These scripts are the modified form of https://github.com/unode/firefox_decrypt).